arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 ## Syntax

-Either can also map over the `left` value with `mapLeft` which is similar to map but applies on left instances.
+Either can also map over the `left` value with `mapLeft`, which is similar to map, but applies on left instances.

 ```kotlin:ank
 val r : Either<Int, Int> = Either.Right(7)